micmejia/bible-dump/NKJV/Judges/Judg 6.md

 And the Angel of the Lord appeared to him, and said to him, "The Lord _is_ with you, you mighty man of valor!"

 ###### 13
-Gideon said to Him, "O [^c]my lord, if the Lord is with us, why then has all this happened to us?
+Gideon said to Him, "O my lord, if the Lord is with us, why then has all this happened to us?
 And where _are_ all His miracles which our fathers told us about, saying, 'Did not the Lord bring us up from Egypt?'
 But now the Lord has forsaken us and delivered us into the hands of the Midianites."

 ###### 14
 Then the Lord turned to him and said, "Go in this might of yours, and you shall save Israel from the hand of the Midianites.
 Have I not sent you?"

 ###### 15
-So he said to Him, "O [^d]my Lord, how can I save Israel?
+So he said to Him, "O my Lord, how can I save Israel?
 Indeed my clan _is_ the weakest in Manasseh, and I _am_ the least in my father's house."

 ###### 16
-And the Lord said to him, "Surely I will be with you, and you shall [^e]defeat the Midianites as one man."
+And the Lord said to him, "Surely I will be with you, and you shall defeat the Midianites as one man."

 ###### 17
 Then he said to Him, "If now I have found favor in Your sight, then show me a sign that it is You who talk with me.